Home / Fish and Seafood Recipes / The Best Super Easy Thyme & Lemon Broiled Cod Recipe

 step one

 Prep the oven and pan.
-Preheat the broiler to high and arrange an oven rack so it is in the upper third of the oven about 4-6 inches from the broiler.
+Start this easy baked cod recipe by heating the broiler to high and arrange an oven rack so it is in the upper third of the oven about 4-6 inches from the broiler.
 Line a baking sheet with aluminum foil.
-Don’t use parchment paper, it will burn.
+Don’t use parchment paper, it will burn, and don’t use a glass baking dish, it will break.

 step two